GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 # Interception Scripts

 ## Overview
-Interception scripts allow you to implement custom business logic without having to fork the Gluu Server code.
-Each type of interception script is described by an interface (i.e. which methods are required).
-These scripts offer flexibility for implementing organizational requirements in a way that is upgrade-proof.
+Interception scripts allow custom business logic to be implemented in a way that is upgrade-proof and doesn't require forking the Gluu Server code.
+Each type of script is described by a java interface -- i.e. which methods are required.
 The web interface for Custom Scripts can be accessed by navigating to `Configuration` > `Manage Custom Scripts`.

 ### Jython
-Interception scripts are written in [Jython](http://www.jython.org).
-An interpreted language was chosen because it's easier for system administrators to understand and modify.
-Java can be a black box for administrators--scripts help make the business logic more visible, which aids in troubleshooting.

-Jython enables developers to import either Java or Python classes.
-So if you really hate writing Python, while the syntax of the script requires Python, you can write most of the functionality in Java, keeping the Python code to a minimum.

-If you import Python classes, they must be "pure python."
-For example, you couldn't import a class that wraps C libraries.
+Interception scripts are written in [Jython](http://www.jython.org), which enables Java or Python classes to be imported for use in the script.
+While the syntax of the script requires Python, most of the functionality can be written in Java.
+If Python classes are imported, they must be "pure python."
+For example, a class that wraps C libraries can not be imported.

 ### Methods
 There are three methods that inherit a base interface: